Sampath-2211/Sampath-2211/README.md

 <br />

 <h3><b>About Me</b></h3>
 <p>I'm a final-year student at <b>GITAM University, Bangalore</b>, and also a <b>BS Degree student in Data Science at IIT Madras</b>.
 My hands-on internship at <b>ISRO</b> is providing invaluable experience in applying AI to solve real-world challenges.
-My journey is driven by a relentless curiosity and a commitment to becoming a proficient Data Scientist.</p>
+My journey is driven by a relentless curiosity and a commitment to becoming a proficient AI Engineer.</p>

 <br />